 Another interesting thing about customer needs is that they usually have hierarchies.
 This increases complexity when addressing them since dependencies may exist.
 Another reason why exploring the problem space is so important.

 The most common example of this is Abraham Maslow’s hierarchy of human needs:

-Product Managers need to know that higher level needs don’t matter to customers if they don’t meet the more basic needs first.
+Product Managers need to understand that higher level needs don’t matter to customers if they don’t meet lower needs first.

 Feature Requests and Ideas

 Most of the time, Product Managers will get a list of ideas or feature requests from stakeholders.
-The biggest mistake they can make is go and start building them.
+The biggest mistake they can make is to start building them right away.

-First of all, they need to understand what’s the real problem behind them.
-There is an old technique that salespeople use: Asking why.
-The goal is to keep asking until the root cause of the problem emerges.
+First of all, they need to understand what the real problem behind them is.
+There is an old technique called the 5 Whys.
+The goal is to keep asking why until the root cause of the problem emerges.

 Second, they need to take a hard look at the idea and decide if it is something worth pursuing.
 A good idea may not be a good fit now until later in the roadmap.

 New ideas come from anywhere at the company.
 From executives, customers, internal teams, sales or marketing staff to industry reports.

 Despite popular belief, the job of a Product Manager is not about being the “idea person”.
 Their job is to know more than anyone else what’s possible and what’s important for the customer.
 They use all inputs and act upon them.